Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Analysis

 \subsection{Impact of steering on token probabilities}

-Figure \ref{fig:qual} shows the effectiveness of steering techniques in reducing bias in LMM token predictions.
-After intervening to ablate biased directions in the model's internal representations, we observe a shift toward more neutral, contextually appropriate tokens, with biased terms related to protected attributes being suppressed.
-This effect is consistent in both single-image examples and across 100 generations from the FACET age split.
+Figure (\ref{fig:qual}) shows how steering techniques can subtly augment the token sampling distribution of the LMM to achieve the desired behavior modification, in this case, reducing the frequency of protected attribute mentions.
+After intervening to remove biased directions in the model's internal representations, we observe a shift toward more neutral language, with tokens related to protected attributes being suppressed.
+We observe this effect in single-image examples as well as in aggregate.
+We show non-cherry-picked individual examples of steering behavior in section (\ref{app:additional_steering_text}) of the supplementary material.